PIT Red Panda Protected Forest

 The PIT Red Panda Protected Forest

-Plus, it's the first to be managed by a network of community forests.
-It connects the tri-national Kanchenjunga Conservation Area with India’s Barsey Rhododendron Garden and Singhalila National Park, creating an uninterrupted stretch of protected land extending for 11,500 km2.
-It has been recognized as an important area for global biodiversity conservation by a number of leading international conservation organizations, including WWF, BirdLife International, and Conservation International.
+And the first to be managed by a network of community forests.
+It will connect the tri-national Kanchenjunga Conservation Area with India’s Barsey Rhododendron Garden and Singhalila National Park, creating an uninterrupted stretch of protected land extending for 11,500 km2.
+This area has been recognized as an important area for global biodiversity conservation by a number of leading international conservation organizations, including WWF, BirdLife International, and Conservation International.
 This area is critical not only to the red panda but also to many other threatened species who share habitat with red pandas, including clouded leopards, Himalayan black bears, and hundreds of bird species.
 However, this area is most important to red pandas because.

 1. It contains approximately 25% of Nepal’s red panda population, with approximately 100 individuals found in 178 km2 of habitat.